The Entourage Effect: How Do Cannabinoids Work Together?

 The industrial hemp plant (a type of cannabis plant) is specifically developed to have less than 0.3% THC.
 Taking full spectrum CBD means you get the benefits of a non-psychoactive amount of THC plus CBD at a particular potency and some of the other cannabinoids and terpenes.

 Full spectrum CBD and broad spectrum CBD contain cannabinoids and terpenes.
 The main difference between the two is that broad spectrum CBD has been processed to remove the THC so that only a trace is left or the product is THC-free.

 It is a difficult question to answer because each person responds differently to cannabinoids.
 You already regularly eat terpenes in fruits and vegetables, which are considered healthy.
 Hence, the theory is that the positive effects of consuming cannabinoids, believed to deliver wellness benefits, and terpenes simultaneously are intensified.

 For example, if CBD for sleep helps you relax, the entourage effect would produce a greater feeling of relaxation.
-CBD for stress would theoretically have more potential to ease the many symptoms of stress.
+CBD would theoretically have more potential to ease the many symptoms of discomfort and tension.

 Basics of the Cannabinoid System

 To understand the entourage effect, you must first understand the basic cannabinoid system (ESC).
 The cannabinoid system is present throughout the body and regulates most of the body’s functions.
 They include immune system responses, sleep, appetite, temperature control, memory and learning.
 The system has two main cannabinoid receptors, which are CB1, found mostly in the brain, and CB2, found mostly in the immune system.